Aidenwebb/aidenwebb.github.io/blog/content/posts/2022-08-17-building-a-mud-part-2/index.md

 ## Introduction
 This is part 2 of a series.
 Part 1 is [here](/posts/learning-c-sharp-building-a-mud-part-1)

-Last we left off, we'd designed our basic class diagram and templatated out the file structure.
-Now is time to impliment it.
+Last we left off, we'd designed our basic class diagram and templated out the file structure.
+Now is time to implement it.

 ```mermaid
 classDiagram